Table of Contents

-So you want to play the piano?
-Great!
-You have made an excellent choice.
-However, now you are faced with another choice: should you start with a digital piano or a keyboard?
+You’ve made the excellent choice to start learning piano.
+This is great, however, now you are faced with another choice: should you start with a digital piano or a keyboard?
 Maybe at this point, you don’t even know the difference between the two.
-After all, they are both keyboard pianos and make sounds, right?
-However, there are many important differences between electric pianos vs keyboards that you should be aware of before you make the decision.
+There are many important differences between electric pianos and digital keyboards that you should be aware of before you make the decision.

 What is a digital piano?

 Digital pianos are designed to imitate traditional acoustic pianos.
 Digital pianos generally come with 88 keys, like an acoustic piano.
 They are usually built in three arrangements: upright like a traditional upright acoustic, in a cabinet, or on a keyboard stand.
 Digital pianos are generally closer in touch, feel, and sound to an acoustic piano.

 What is a keyboard?